 Remove the VGA cable from the monitor and insert it into the VGA receiver that came with the adapter kit.

-Next, once the cable is in place, plug the adapter’s power cable into a power outlet.
+Next, plug the adapter’s power cable into a power outlet once the cable is in place.

 You can now run the software installed on your desktop.
 However, if the software is already up and running, then you’ll spot an icon on the taskbar towards the left of the clock.

-Click on the software and activate the connection with the receiver by clicking on Extend, after which you’ll be able to view it on the wireless monitor.
+Click on the software and activate the connection with the receiver by clicking on Extend, after which you can view it on the wireless monitor.

 Although not a walk in the park, converting your desktop computer to wireless isn’t rocket science.